Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Then, export your survey as a `.qsf` file: [How to export a Survey as a QSF](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF).

-## Step 4: Open this file with Python, copy the configuration of the manually customized item onto the other items and import the new `.qsf` file on Qualtrics;
+## Step 4: Open this file with Python, copy the configuration of the manually customized item onto the other items and import the new `.qsf` file on Qualtrics

 ### Understand the structure of the `.qsf` file